Filaments of crime: Informing policing via thresholded ridge estimation: Literature review

 Even with progress underway, there are still several limitations that patrol optimization studies fail to consider in their analyses.
-Previous patrol studies do not account for the community's desires or the multitude of police activities that pull officers away from predetermined routes.
-Ignoring temporal, spatial, and other constraints of police duties also deprives researchers of the ability to apply their research in realistic scenarios.
-Put simply, the deterministic fashion of covering entire patrol areas or deploying algorithms that have the capability of adapting to criminal behavior cannot account the spuriousness of real-time events and patrols.
-Overall, the modeling of optimal patrol routes and simulated agents to combat problem places and limited resources is still in the early stages.
-In addition, while valuable for researching the impacts of policing strategies, real-world applications of optimal patrol routes are severely limited.
+To our knowledge, none of the existing patrol optimization articles and hot spot research meet quality patrol needs while being efficient.
+Additionally, shortening the scope of patrol optimization to deal with one problem appears to be a feasible approach to managing proper efficiency in crime prevention at hot spots.
+The modeling of optimal patrol routes and simulated agents to combat problem places and limited resources is still in the early stages.
+While valuable for researching the impacts of policing strategies, real-world applications of optimal patrol routes are, thus, severely limited.